mathewgomas-alfred/mathewgomas.io/reference_manual/tools/elliptical_select.rst

     To subtract a perfect circle, you can follow two different methods:

-    1. Press :kbd:`S` to substract then |mouseleft| to select and press :kbd:`Shift` while dragging to constrain to a perfect circle.
+    1. Press :kbd:`S` to subtract then |mouseleft| to select and press :kbd:`Shift` while dragging to constrain to a perfect circle.

     2. Press :kbd:`Alt +` |mouseleft|, then release the :kbd:`Alt` key while dragging and press :kbd:`Shift` to constrain.